martynaszulc/martynaszulc/README.md

 ### Hello there 👋
 I am a bioinformatics student interested in data science and data analysis.
-My GitHub will host the results of my work, including dataset analysis.
-I am constantly developing myself.
+My GitHub will host the results of my work.
 Thank you for taking the time to look at my projects!
 Have a nice day 🌷
 <!--
 **martynaszulc/martynaszulc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.